Frequently Asked Questions About Certification

 If I took my SANE certification examination in May, can I apply toward my certification renewal the contact hours from the SANE review course I attended before I took the test?

 No. The hours for certification renewal can only be accrued after the test date.

 I plan to attend IAFN's next annual International Conference.
 Can I use the hours from the Conference toward my renewal?

-Your certification renewal application is due by September 30 in the year that your certification expires.
+Your certification renewal application is due by September 15 in the year that your certification expires.
 You must complete the required continuing education activities prior to submitting the application.
 Completion of a continuing education activity means that you have attended the session, completed an evaluation, and received a certification of completion.
 Even with the late deadline, the current year's International Conference will not be eligible.
-The IAFN International Conference typically is held in October, so the continuing education sessions are not completed prior to submitting the certification renewal application.
+The International Conference typically is held in October, so the continuing education sessions will not be completed prior to submitting the certification renewal application in the same year.

 I lack sufficient hours to renew my certification using this option.
 What can I do?

 You can renew your certification by using the renewal by examination option.